 Naturally, it will take several weeks of experimentation to find the most effective replacement habit for your nose picking, but you will find success somewhere.
 While you are formulating your plan, create a step-by-step guide to stop picking your nose.

-If you are still experiencing triggers that make you want to pick your nose, respond to them from a new angle.
+If you are still experiencing triggers that make you want to pick your nose, try a new angle.
 For example, if stress or anxiety is causing you to want to pick your nose, get up and take a short walk instead to see if your anxiety level goes down.
-The goal of doing this is to reprogram your brain to want to take a different action rather than picking your nose.
+The goal of doing this is to reprogram your brain to take a different action than picking your nose.